alisdt/online_experiments_course/07_ppt.rst

     on_finish: function(){
         var experiment_data = jsPsych.data.get();
         save_data(participant_id+"_data.csv", experiment_data.csv());
+        // show results as well - take this out when doing real testing! jsPsych.data.displayData("csv");
     }

 This adds the participant ID to the filename, so that they will be called ``1_data.csv``, ``2_data.csv``,